Skip to main content

 "name": "Faithfulness & Groundedness",

-Also determine if the Answer does not contradict any information in the Context.
-If the Context contains no information available to answer the Question, a good Answer should state 'there is no information available.'"
+Also determine if the Response does not contradict any information in the Context.
+If the Context contains no information available to answer the Question, a good Response should state 'there is no information available.'"

 }